-- the surrogate mother meets a series of requirements such as adulthood, psychophysical health, having children, etc.
+- the surrogate meets a series of requirements such as adulthood, psychophysical health, having children, etc.

-- the surrogate mother must pass strict medical and psychological evaluations
+- the surrogate must pass strict medical and psychological evaluations

 - the surrogate (once pregnant) cannot retract the delivery of the child on behalf of the parents